crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 **Firewall Selection Guide**

-This section provides a practical guide to help you select the most appropriate open-source tool based on your specific needs and context.
+This segment provides a practical guide to help you select the most appropriate open-source tool based on your specific needs and context.

 | Your Primary Need                                       | Recommended Tool(s)          | Key Reason                                                                                                                                                     |
 | ------------------------------------------------------- | ---------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |